 Bretagne (Brit-nee) was known as the last living search and rescue dog to have worked at Ground Zero.
 Bretagne and her owner-handler Denise Corliss worked 12-hour shifts on rescue and recovery for 10 days straight after the attacks on September 11.
 This Golden Retriever’s career training began at just eight weeks old, making her a lifelong veteran of rescue missions including Hurricanes Katrina, Rita, and Ivan.

-After her retirement from the workforce at age 9, Bretagne took her talents to a local elementary school where she helped first-graders as a reading assistance dog for her remaining years.
+After her retirement from the workforce at age nine, Bretagne took her talents to a local elementary school where she helped first-graders as a reading assistance dog for her remaining years.
 Bretagne crossed the Rainbow Bridge with her owners by her side at the age of 16 in Texas, where she was saluted by representatives from the armed forces and local fire departments.

-Trakr was a German Shepherd who answered the call for action that fateful day with his Canadian police officer and handler, James Symington.
+Trakr was a German Shepherd who answered the call for action that fateful day with his Canadian police officer and handler James Symington.
 The duo is credited with finding the last remaining survivor from the World Trade Center after she had been trapped for 26 hours.
-TIME awarded Trakr the sixth spot on their published list of Top 10 Heroic Animals.
+TIME awarded Trakr with the sixth spot on their published list of Top 10 Heroic Animals.

 Seven years later, Symington entered Trakr in a BioArts International contest where the winner’s DNA would be cloned.
 Trakr had what it took as an exceptional canine specimen and was cloned five times before his passing in 2009 at the age of 14.
-The Trakr puppy clones (Trustt, Solace, Valor, Prodigy, and Deja Vu) are continuing Trakr’s legacy and all started their training as search and rescue dogs in 2011.
+The Trakr puppy clones (Trustt, Solace, Valor, Prodigy, and Deja Vu) are continuing Trakr’s legacy, and all started their training as search and rescue dogs in 2011.